simonmtr/competitive-programming/blogs.md

-# 📰 Daily & Weekly Reading for HFT Prep (Jane Street, HRT, etc.)
+# 📰 Daily & Weekly Reading

 Use this to read 1–2 pieces every day or every other day.
-Stay mentally sharp, absorb HFT mindset, systems thinking, and math intuition.
+Stay mentally sharp, absorb mindset, systems thinking, and math intuition.

 ---